brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 ### Don’t Neglect Support and Control Roles

 Parties don’t necessarily need a dedicated [supporter](/5e-build-guides/support-caster-builds/) or [controller](/5e-build-guides/control-caster-builds/), but having one can make your lives easier.
-You can absolutely play the game without these roles, but think about what you’ll do in situations where they’d be useful.
+You can play the game without these roles, but think about what you’ll do in situations where they’d be useful.

 Of course having a Cleric, Bard, or Druid will help with healing, but there are other ways to do that.
 Everyone can carry potions and drink them when needed.
 (There’s a popular house rule that allows you to drink a potion as a bonus action, which really helps.)
 Taking short rests between combat encounters is probably preferable to in-combat healing.
 But many other types of characters can help with this too.